Being a diverse and inclusive organization means employing people with various demographics and characteristics.

 💡 The Key Takeaway: It is important to partner with an employee survey company like Drive Research.
 Doing so lets your team know their feedback is 100% confidential.
 Plus, you can lean on the experts to manage all aspects of the project to assure its executed professionally.

-Example Diversity and Inclusion Survey Questions
+20 Questions to Ask in a Diversity and Inclusion Survey

 Here are a few example statement questions regarding diversity and inclusion.